Road Kill (2010 film)

-Road Kill, known as Road Train in Australia, is a 2010 Australian horror film directed by Dean Francis and written by Clive Hopkins.
-It stars Xavier Samuel, Bobby Morley, Georgina Haig and Sophie Lowe.
+Road Train, known as Road Kill in the United States, is a 2010 Australian horror film directed by Dean Francis and written by Clive Hopkins.
+It stars Xavier Samuel, Bobby Morley, Georgina Haig, and Sophie Lowe.

 Plot

 Marcus (Xavier Samuel), his best friend Craig (Bobby Morley), and their friends, Liz (Georgina Haig) and Nina (Sophie Lowe) are touring the Australian outback.
-Craig and Nina make love in one tent while Liz tries to make out with Marcus in the other, but he is unable to perform, to her disgruntlement.
+On the first night Craig and Nina make love in one tent while Liz in the other wants some of the same sort of action but Marcus, who is in love with Nina, ignores her.
 Later in the day they are deliberately nudged by a road train, resulting in a duel which ends when their Jeep Cherokee is pushed off the road and totally wrecked.
-Craig suffers a compound arm fracture but the others escape injury.
+Craig, who was driving, suffers a compound arm fracture but the others escape injury.
 They are miles from anywhere on a lonely desert road but they notice the truck has stopped some distance ahead.
 The group approaches it, but the driver is nowhere to be found.
 The prime mover has a distinctive mascot: a three-headed wolf, cast in silver.
 Distant gunshots are heard, and a crazed figure in the bush screams and runs towards them.
-Panicked, they commandeer the vehicle and drive away.
+Panicked, they commandeer the vehicle and Marcus drives away.
 The truck's radio turns on by itself and they can't silence the grinding music.
 After all four fall asleep, the truck veers off the road and up a hill.
 When they wake up, Nina looks after Craig while Liz leaves to search for a shack she's seen.
 Unable to start the truck, Marcus accompanies Liz.

 Nina discovers the truck's fuel tanks are empty, but finds a large pipe underneath the trailer, filled with a viscous red fluid.
 Craig, tormented by visions of the hellhound Cerberus, finds a key to the trailers.
 He opens and enters the rearmost trailer, only for the door to close itself behind him.
 Marcus and Liz have an argument over her having slept with Craig, causing Liz to storm off.
 Marcus stays on the road and has a run-in with the truck's driver, who shoots himself.
 Liz locates the rundown shack, where she finds unlabeled cans containing the red fluid.
 Thirsty, she takes a swig but quickly runs back to the truck after finding bloody remains.
+Craig emerges from the trailer, his wounds healed and wearing a strange expression.